 Wildlife Refuges

-Naturalist will thrive when they visit Suffolk County on Long Island.
+Naturalists will thrive when they visit Long Island.
 Explore Suffolk County’s local wildlife as you make your way through the region’s wetlands and woods.
-Our diverse ecosystems are home to animals from deer to river otters and a plethora of birds.
+Our diverse ecosystems are home to several animals from deer to river otters and a plethora of birds.
 The region hosts a number of National Wildlife Refuges that help educate visitors and preserve the livelihood of threatened and endangered species.
-These National wildlife refuges can be visited at:
+These National Wildlife Refuges can be visited at:

 Amagansett National Wildlife Refuge